Skip to main content

 • gameplay

-• “Little janky and unbalanced, but it's a good gameplay loop that's like the perma-progression of DD or Iratus combined with auto-battler gameplay.”
+• “Little janky and unbalanced, but it's a good gameplay loop that's like the perma-progression of Darkest Dungeon or Iratus combined with auto-battler gameplay.”

 • “So far it's been enjoyable - the gameplay loop is simple, it's easy to get the hang of how it works but mastering it is another.”

-• “It needs a more detailed guide or some kind of tutorial; there were a lot of things that I discovered mid-game, like the 'enrage' mechanic or the shop upgrades (the upgrade button is not subtle, but somehow I missed it).”
+• “It needs a more detailed guide or tutorial.
+There were many things I discovered mid-game, like the 'enrage' mechanic or the shop upgrades.
+The upgrade button is not subtle, but somehow I missed it.”

 • music